matthias-reis/carda-gatsby/content/articles/2021/07/cementation-anxiety-liminal-instability.md

 The sound increases to a brutal spectacle, heavy and full of fear.
 The sudden silence at the end of the song leaves me sitting speechless for a moment.
 The music of Cementation Anxiety reverberates in my mind for a long time.

-"Liminal Instability" is the second record by the drone project from New Jersey.
+"Liminal Instability" is the second record by the New Jersey-based drone project.
 You can listen to it on Bandcamp and all streaming platforms.

 ## Cementation Anxiety - "Your Shaking Hands"